WHERE TO GO IN BOSNIA-HERZEGOVINA IN 1-10 DAYS

-Above mentioned places can be seen in about 5 days, but if you have more time then you could visit some more places in Bosnia-Herzegovina.
+Above mentioned places can be seen in about 5 days.
+If you have more time, then you could visit some more places in Bosnia-Herzegovina.

-I did not get to visit Banja Luka, but it is supposed to be beautiful – with a lot of nature close by!
+I did not visit Banja Luka, but it is supposed to be beautiful – with a lot of nature!

-Screbenica is another famous place in Bosnia – unfortunately, it is because of the tragic past and the genocide that happened during the war.
-In this small town in Eastern Bosnia-Herzegovina, close to the Serbian border, more than 8,000 Muslims were killed and nowadays, you can visit the memorial and learn about the past.
+Srebrenica is another famous place in Bosnia – unfortunately, it is because of the tragic past and the genocide that happened during the war.
+In this small town in Eastern Bosnia-Herzegovina, close to the Serbian border, more than 8,000 Muslims were killed, and nowadays, you can visit the memorial and learn about the past.

 CONCLUSION: WHERE TO GO IN BOSNIA-HERZEGOVINA

-Again, this country has won me over and I cannot wait to re-visit and see more of its beauty and meet the incredible people who have gone through so much and yet always have a smile for visitors.
-Apparently, I did not get to see all the beautiful places in Bosnia – or even the most interesting places – but I think, if you have 5 days or even one week in Bosnia you can see quite a bit and I do believe above mentioned places are some of the best places to visit in Bosnia-Herzegovina and hopefully, this Bosnia itinerary has been helpful.
+Again, this country has won me over, and I cannot wait to re-visit and see more of its beauty and meet the incredible people who have gone through so much and yet always have a smile for visitors.
+Apparently, I did not get to see all the beautiful places in Bosnia – or even the most interesting places – but I think if you have 5 days or even one week in Bosnia you can see quite a bit.
+I believe the above-mentioned are some of the best places to visit in Bosnia-Herzegovina, and hopefully, this Bosnia itinerary has been helpful.
 So, whenever you visit, enjoy!